Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 # Introduction
 Hidden Gems is a site made so that people can join the community and share the products that they love to friends, family and strangers.
 The site labels products under £20 as a 'Hidden Gem' and provides people with external links to the products.

-This is my third Milestone Project of four towards my Full Stack Software Development Course, throughout this project I utilised HTML, CSS, JavaScript and Python, as well as Flask, Materialize and JQuery Frameworks to put the whole project together.
+This is my third Milestone Project of four towards my Full Stack Software Development Course, throughout this project I utilised HTML, CSS, JavaScript and Python, as well as Flask, Materialize and JQuery Frameworks and Mongo DB to put the whole project together.

 # UX